Department of Technology

 Secondly, we do not distance ourselves from our teachers or students.
 Unlike other school districts, the Technology Department of WASD is located in the heart of the High School & Middle School Building and not hidden away among district offices.
 The WASD Tech Team is devoted to supporting teachers and students, and prefers to be on the “front lines” of technology education.
 Our “open door” policy welcomes teachers and students to seek assistance at any time at their convenience, not the other way around.

 Mr. Bradi Rhoades

 Leading The Way

-1:1 Initiative: Begining in 2017, every student at WASD will have a mobile device assigned to them for academic use.
+1:1 Initiative: Every student at WASD is provided a mobile device for academic use.
+Wilmington is the first district in the region to accomplish this achievement.
 For more information, see the 1:1 Initiative page